swathi-T3/swathi-T3/README.md

 ## ***Education***
 - 🎓 MCA - *Vaagdevi College of Engineering*
 - 🎓 B.Sc. in Computer Science - *Telangana Tribal Welfare Residential Degree College*
-- 🎓 Currently pursuing Software Development ENgineering in Test [SDET] Program at **Masai School**
+- 🎓 Software Development Engineering in Test [SDET] Program at **Masai School**
-- 🧠 Learning industry-relevant tools, real-world problem-solving, and effective communication
+    - Learning industry-relevant tools, real-world problem-solving, and effective communication
-- 🌍 Fresh graduate passionate about becoming an **industry-ready QA Engineer**
+    - Fresh graduate passionate about becoming an **industry-ready QA Engineer**

 ##  ***Why Masai?***
 Joining **Masai** was a major step in my journey.
 It’s not just a course — it’s a **transformative experience**.